ColemanMaximus/aq3d-api/README.md

     - Item Type
     - Item Equip Type
     - Item Attribute Key
+    - Item Rarity

 - **Maps (Supports Ranges)**
   - Create a container of Map objects and view their data.
+  - Filter maps by map attribute keys.

+- **Dialogs (Supports Ranges)**
+  - Create a container of Dialog objects and view their data.
+  - View individual frames and actors of each Dialog.

 Save data CSV and JSON files with a single method either